ErichFinkle/teacher-simulator/README.md

 ## Creation process:
 This project was built using OnlineGDB's C++ compiler and runtime environment.
 Once complete, I downloaded the files and uploaded them here to GitHub.
 As an aside, I've never used GitHub before, so I'm sure it's very unprofessional, but hopefully everything works.
-I confirmed that everything worked correctly on OnlineGDB and my friend was able to run it in VSC, so I figure that means we're all good!
+I confirmed that everything worked correctly on OnlineGDB and my friend Christian was able to run it in VSC, so I figure that means we're all good!

 ## Files:
 The game is composed of three files: